ahuigo/gofnext/readme.md

 ### Do not cache if there is an error
 > By default, gofnext won't cache error when there is an error.

-To use the cache even when there is an **error**, simply add `NeedCacheIfErr: true`.
+If there is an **error**, and you wanna control the error cache's TTL, simply add `ErrTTL: time.Duration`.
 Refer to: https://github.com/ahuigo/gofnext/blob/main/examples/decorator-err_test.go

     gofnext.CacheFn1Err(getUserScore, &gofnext.Config{
-        NeedCacheIfErr: true,
+        ErrTTL: 0, // Do not cache error
+        ErrTTL: time.Seconds * 60, // error cache's errTTL is 60s
+        ErrTTL: -1, // rely on TTL only
     })

 ### Hash Pointer address or value?